-The Best Thai Chicken Mason Jar Salad with a Spicy Peanut Dressing is the perfect make ahead lunch for the week.
-This flavorful savory salad is packed with cucumbers, carrots, edamame, pepper, shredded chicken, cashews and a delicious peanut dressing.
+This Thai Chicken Mason Jar Salad with a Spicy Peanut Dressing is the perfect make ahead lunch for the week.
+It’s a flavorful salad packed with cucumbers, carrots, edamame, shredded chicken and a delicious peanut dressing.
 Easy to make and epic to eat!

 If I could have Thai food every day, I would.
 Although, it would be hard to balance Thai with my other food obsession …Tex-Mex.